Deep Learning Approach to Photometric Redshift Estimation: Introduction

-The primary objective of this paper is to explore novel computational methods that take a data-driven approach to estimation, while increasing accuracy.
+The primary objective of this paper is to explore novel computational methods that take a data-driven approach to estimation while increasing accuracy.
 A data-driven approach involves relying on actual observational data, such as magnitude or flux values, rather than theoretical template SEDs.
-Specifically, this research aims to evaluate the reliability of Fully Connected Neural Networks (FCN) in estimating photometric redshift using magnitude data.

-Recent advancements in the field of machine learning have opened up new opportunities to utilize novel methods such as artificial neural networks.
-Fully Connected Neural Networks, a subset of artificial neural networks, are designed to capture complex relationships in data, increasing overall predictive abilities for a model\citep{schwing2015fully}.
+Specifically, this research aims to evaluate the reliability of Fully Connected Neural Networks (FCN) in estimating photometric redshift using magnitude data in light of recent advancements in the field of machine learning.
+Fully Connected Neural Networks, a subset of artificial neural networks, are designed to capture complex relationships in data, increasing overall predictive abilities for a model \cite{b9}.

 Despite the clear capabilities for neural network applications in astronomy, there remains a gap in comprehensive studies that use magnitude and color index data to make redshift predictions.
-Our research seeks to bridge this gap, comparing the Fully Connected Network with a decision tree regressor to see the efficacy of both when provided with light data from the Sloan Digital Sky Survey(SDSS).

-We aim to create both a decision tree regression model and a FCN for photometric redshift estimation.
-The scope encompasses the design, training and testing of these models, followed by an analysis of their performance.
+Our research seeks to bridge this gap by comparing the Fully Connected Network with a decision tree regressor to see the efficacy of both when provided with light data from the SDSS for photometric redshift estimation.
+Although techniques like SVMs and random forests had similar scores when compared to the results of the decision tree regressor, we chose to use the decision tree regressor to compare against the neural network due to its use in past research on similar topics.
+The overall scope encompasses these models' design, training, and testing, followed by an analysis of their performance.
 Comparison metrics between the two methods will be RMS values and overall prediction accuracy.